MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/wv2deploymentvsinstallersample.md

    <!-- ![The WV2DeploymentVSInstallerSample sample opened in Visual Studio in Solution Explorer.](media/wv2deploymentvsinstallersample-in-solution-explorer.png) -->
    <!--todo: create png-->

-1. If needed, install the WebView2 SDK on the project node (not the solution node) in Solution Explorer.
+1. **WebView2 SDK** - If needed, install (or update) the WebView2 SDK on the project node (not the solution node) in Solution Explorer.
 In a separate window or tab, see [Install the WebView2 SDK](../how-to/machine-setup.md#install-the-webview2-sdk) in _Set up your Dev environment for WebView2_.
 Follow the steps in that section, and then return to this page and continue below.

 1. In Visual Studio, select **Debug** > **Start Debugging** (`F5`).